-John Robbie hosts the breakfast show on 702 and gets the debate going with listeners on what’s making headlines both locally and internationally.
+John Robbie loved getting the debate going with listeners about what is making headlines locally and internationally.

-John speaks to the newsmakers as well as those directly affected by the issues of the day.
-He doesn’t shy away from controversy and provides a platform for fair debate.
+For over 30 years, John Robbie spoke to the newsmakers as well as those directly affected by the issues of the day.
+He didn’t shy away from controversy and took great pride in providing a platform for fair debate.

-Named the best breakfast show presenter in South Africa at the MTN Radio Awards, John has been the recipient of numerous other nominations and awards for his work in the media and for raising awareness on pressing issues and finding relevant solutions.
+Named the best breakfast show presenter in South Africa at the MTN Radio Awards, John was the recipient of numerous other nominations and awards for his work in the media and for raising awareness on pressing issues and finding relevant solutions.